pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 - ``v``  The direction of the :math:`x`-axis of the cylindrical coordinate system.
     The vector :math:`v` is the reciprocal space vector defining the direction of the :math:`x`-axis of the target cylindrical coordinate system.
-The reciprocal space vectors :math:`u-v` are not always orthogonal so the actual direction of cylindrical coordinate system :math:`x`-axis lies in the plain defined by :math:`u-v` vectors and is orthogonal to :math:`z`-axis.
+The reciprocal space vectors :math:`u`-:math:`v` are not always orthogonal so the actual direction of cylindrical coordinate system :math:`x`-axis lies in the plain defined by :math:`u`-:math:`v` vectors and is orthogonal to :math:`z`-axis.
 See :ref:`fig_cylinder_coodinates` for details.